The following patent was granted by

 visitor is scheduled to obtain a new card 400.

-again, as he originally was at the consulate (block 19 in
+originally was at the consulate (block 19 in FIG. 2).
+The

-FIG. 2).
-The visitor's new digital photo and fingerprint
+visitor's new digital photo and fingerprint images are first

-images are first compared with those stored in the Central
+compared with those stored in the Central Database 2, that

-Database 2, that were inputted during the process of
+were inputted during the process of "Initialization At

-card 400 from circulation, even if it is returned to
+circulation, even if it is returned to authorities.

 4.4) Time To Check-in Block 21 in FIG. 2

-months or six months, etc. from the date of arrival in the
+three months or six months, etc. from the date of arrival in

-country, the visitor must check-in at a local immigration
+the country, the visitor must check-in at a local

-office, or at a place, that has a Visitor-Visa Kiosk 1
+immigration office, or at a place, that has a Visitor-Visa

-available.
-The visitor can use the phone contact information
+Kiosk 1 available.
+The visitor can use the phone contact

-405 that is printed on the front face of the card 400 to
+information 405 that is printed on the front face of the

-which is based on a telephone 's caller-id.
-The number that
+is based on a telephone 's caller-id.
+The number that the

 implemented using an